omarsmak/kafka-consumer-lag-monitoring/README.md

 ## Features
 * Rich metrics that show detailed consumer lags on both levels, on the **consumer group level** and on the **consumer member level** for more granularity.
 * Metrics are available for both, **console and Prometheus**.
+* **Very fast** due to the *native compilation* by GraalVM Native Image.
+* Highly configurable through either properties configurations or through environment variables.
+* Configurable logging through log4j, currently supports JSON as well the standard logging.
-* Ready to use thin Docker image for your cloud deployments such as **Kubernetes**.
+* Ready to use thin Docker images either for *Jar* or *native* application for your cloud deployments such as **Kubernetes**.
-* The tool is also available as **maven package** in case you want to embedded it into your application.
+* The tool is also available as **maven package** in case you want to be embedded it into your application.

 ## Changelog
+#### 0.1.0
+**Major Release:**
+- Issue #27: Refactor the client in order to minimize the usage of dependencies and remove any reflections.
+- Issue #24: Support native compilation via GraalVM Native Image.
+- Issue #15: Configurable log4j support for either JSON or standard logging.
+- Issue #14: Support of configurations through environment variables.
+- Update all the dependencies to the latest version.
 #### 0.0.8:
 - Issue #23: Extend Lag stats on consumer member level.
 - Issue #20: Support consumer group and topic deletion on the fly.